stroiman/neovim-config/README.md

 - [vim-tmux-navigator] - Seamless navigation between vim windows and tmux splits

 - `help` - When opening vim help, default behaviour is a horizontal split.
-If my viewport is wide enough (> 140 chars), and I only have one window open already, I move the help window to the right, and set the width to 80 chars.
+If my viewport is wide enough, I move the help window to the right (`wincmd L`), and set the width to 80 chars.
 Vimhelp files *should* be formatted to 80 chars wide.
-Some plugins fail to respect this :(
+Some plugins don't :(

 [todo-comments]: https://github.com/folke/todo-comments.nvim
 [vim-tmux-navigator]: https://github.com/christoomey/vim-tmux-navigator